bookshelfdave/tease/README.md

 query using bucket "Foo"
-    with index "test_int" from "A" to "Z" filter foo > 1 and foo.@bar < 100;
+    with index "test_bin" from "A" to "Z" filter foo > 1 and foo.@bar < 100;